YibinWu/Works-Show/README.md

 ## 3. Pose estimation for UAV landing

 The idea of this study is to fuse the UAV pose retrieved by detecting the landing marker with the MEMS IMU data to obtain more precise, continuous and high-rate pose estimation for UAV landing.
 The related paper was published in [*Sensors*](https://doi.org/10.3390/s19245428).
-We applied a patent based on this technique.
+We also applied a patent based on this technique.
 <br/>

 ## 4. Some competition awards